llazzaro/django-scheduler/README.md

 This setting allows for custom base classes to be used on all models.
 Useful for adding fields, managers, or other elements.

 Defaults to django.db.models.Model

+### SCHEDULER_PREVNEXT_LIMIT_SECONDS

+This settings allows to set the upper and lower limit in calendars navigation.
+Value is in seconds.

+Default (two years):
+62208000